Steffo99/obsidian-file-index/README.md

 # Obsidian File Index

+## About

 This [Obsidian] plugin creates and keeps updated a `steffo-file-index.json` file at the root of your Vault, containing a list of all file paths and a map of all basenames to file paths.

+Useful to externally render Wikilinks with no knowledge of the file structure of the vault, for example in [Obsiview].

 ```json
 {